somarajunagaraju2007-png/lpu-college-demo/README.md

 # lpu-college-demo
-this is my frist git repository author - nagaraju
+this is my frist git repository. author - nagaraju